taoteh1221/Open_Crypto_Tracker/README.txt

 $proxy_alerts_type = 'email'; // 'email', or 'text', or 'notifyme', or 'all'...'email' keeps any text / notifyme price alert notifications a lot less cluttered ;-)

+// !OPTIONALLY! use SMTP authentication email to send email, ALL SMTP SETTINGS CAN BE LEFT BLANK (PHP's built-in mail() function will be used instead)
+// Use SMTP if your web server has no reverse lookup set for it's ip address that matches your domain name (if your server is on your home network rather than normal web hosting)
+// !!DO --NOT-- USE YOUR PRIMARY / EVERYDAY EMAIL ACCOUNT, USE A THROWAWAY ACCOUNT ONLY!!
+If your web server is ever hacked, A HACKER WOULD THEN HAVE ACCESS YOUR EMAIL LOGIN FROM THIS FILE!!
+// If SMTP credentials / settings are filled in, BUT not setup properly below, !APP EMAILING WILL FAIL!
+$smtp_login = ''; // CAN BE BLANK.
+This format MUST be used: 'username|password'

+$smtp_server = ''; // CAN BE BLANK.
+This format MUST be used: 'domain_or_ip:port' example: 'example.com:25'

+$smtp_secure = ''; // CAN BE BLANK.
+BLANK '' for no secure connection, or 'tls', or 'ssl' for secure connections.
+Make sure to use correct port number ABOVE that corresponds to this security setup on your web server

-// FROM email should be a REAL address on the website domain name, or you risk having sent email blacklisted / sent to junk folder
+// IF SMTP EMAIL --NOT-- USED, the FROM email should be a REAL email address on the website domain name, or you may risk having sent email blacklisted / sent to junk folder
+// IF SMTP EMAIL --IS-- USED, THIS MUST MATCH THE EMAIL ADDRESS associated with the SMTP login
 $from_email = ''; // For cron job email alerts, MUST BE SET (see README.txt for cron job setup information)

 $to_email = ''; // For cron job email alerts, MUST BE SET